parhambarazesh/backend-challenge-sesam/README.md

 The API server should have a single root endpoint, `/datasets/`, that allows list and CRUD operations over a dataset object via the following API / HTTP verbs:

- - `GET /datasets/` - list the uploaded datasets
+ - `GET /datasets/` - list the ids of the uploaded datasets and their corresponding file sizes
  - `POST /datasets/` - creates a dataset.
 This endpoint takes a JSON file as input, and stores it somewhere/how on the server.
 A reference to this created object is returned by the endpoint, for instance an `id` or `url`.
- - `GET /datasets/<id>/` - return the file name, and size of the dataset object
+ - `GET /datasets/<id>/` - return the particular dataset
  - `DELETE /datasets/<id>/` - delete the dataset object
  - `GET /datasets/<id>/excel/` - export the dataset as an excel file